Peer support for 1st year Informatics students.

 Please sign up with the link below.
-We will advertise InfPALS at all INF1-FP and CL lectures during Week 1.
+We will advertise InfPALS at INF2B and INF2D lectures during Week 1.

-InfPALS sessions take place in Semester 1 from Week 2 until Week 11.
+Semester 2 InfPALS sessions take place during weeks 2, 4, 6, 8, and 10.
 There are several sessions each week; all take place in Appleton Tower, and at different times Monday-Friday.
-All sessions last 50 minutes.
+All sessions last 2 hours.
 When you sign up you can choose the time that best suits your timetable (subject to availability).
 The sessions are run in either room 5.04 or 5.08 depending on the day, the room allocation for each session time is clear on the sign up poll.

-Unfortunately, sign-ups for InfPALS leader are now closed for 2017, as enough leaders have been selected to cover all sessions.
+Unfortunately, sign-ups for InfPALS leader are now closed as enough leaders have been selected to cover all sessions.
 Thank you to all those who applied.

 In 2017/18, InfPALS is jointly led by Hanne Carlsson and Jano Horvath.
 We would love to hear from you!
 Feel free to email one of us.